 Not optimizing your website for mobile is one of the most harmful SEO mistakes you can make.
 Most people online are searching for products and services from their mobile or tablet portable device.

 In our modern world, time and attention are of the essence.
 People don't want to spend more time than necessary waiting for a website to load anymore, so if your website is not optimized with fast loading times for mobile devices, people are not going to wait around.
 If you're not optimized for mobile, you will drive search traffic away from your website before your leads have the chance to seriously consider engaging with your services.

 What does SEO cost in 2022?

-If this article has done its job, around now you should be curious about how much real estate websites should budget for SEO.
+If this article has done its job, around now you should be curious about how much real estate websites should budget for search engine optimization.

 The truth is there is no definitive price for real estate SEO services.
-Your budget should reflect the range of SEO services and local campaigns you need.
-If you’ve already dabbled in SEO and gotten some positive results, there should be less to do.
+Your budget should reflect the range of search engine optimization. services and local campaigns you need.
+If you've already dabbled in SEO and gotten some positive results, there should be less to do.

 Search engine optimization for a small realtor site with say 10 pages will cost far less than SEO for a prominent real estate company with over 20,000 properties on their website.

-Indeed, SEO costing would vary from one SEO agency to another.
+Indeed, search engine optimization costing would vary from one SEO agency to another.
 On average, depending on the kind of SEO campaigns the agency would run for you, you can expect to pay anywhere from $500-$10,000 on a monthly retainer.
 If you don't have to go on a monthly retainer service, you could pay for on-demand custom SEO projects.